reactome/release-update-dois/downloadDirectory/README.md

 Once the step completes, the first check would be to compare the file sizes between releases.
 They should differ but still be relatively close to each other.
 Next, make sure each file can open on your computer and inspect the contents.

-`TheReactomeBook.pdf.zip`: Check that the <i>table of contents</i> exists and that <i>diagrams</i> are visible (both EHLD and basic diagrams).
+`TheReactomeBook.pdf.zip`: Check that the table of contents exists and that diagrams are visible (both EHLD and basic diagrams).
 Next, check the end of the book to make sure that it ends at an appropriate point (typically it would end after the final Pathway instance, meaning that the final page should be <b>References</b>).
 You can also look at the end of the PDF file and see that the proper PDF end-of-file character is present: `%%EOF`

 `TheReactomeBook.rtf.zip`: The zip file should contain a number of RTF files.
 Excluding the first file, `0.rtf` (which is introductory information), there should be as many files as there are <b>top-level pathways</b> in Reactome.
-The number of these can be found by opening up an instance of <a href="https://reactome.org/download-data/reactome-curator-tool">CuratorTool</a> that points to the current `test_reactome` database and then looking at the single `FrontPage` instance in the tool.
+The number of these can be found by opening up an instance of <a href="https://reactome.org/download-data/reactome-curator-tool">CuratorTool</a> that points to the current `test_reactome` database and then looking at the single <i>FrontPage</i> instance in the tool.
 This has an attribute, <i>frontPageItem</i>, that contains an array of all top-level pathway names.
 The number of entries in this array should be equal to the number of RTF files (excluding the `0.rtf` file).
 Additionally, make sure that there are EHLD and pathway diagrams appearing in some of the RTF files.
 The RTF Reactome Book does not contain a table of contents.

 <h4>FetchTestReactomeOntologyFiles</h4>

 This step produces 3 different files, `reactome_data_model.pprj`, `reactome_data_model.pont`, and `reactome_data_model.pins`.
 All are parsed from the <i>ontology</i> attribute in the <i>Ontology</i> table in `test_reactome`.
 This value in Ontology.ontology is a <b>blob</b> that contains all 3 files.
 The contents of each file are parsed out of the blob during the <b>FetchTestReactomeOntologyFiles</b> step.
-These files are associated with Protégé 2.0 (<a href="https://protege.stanford.edu/">website</a>).
-These files can be used with Protégé software.
+These files are associated with <i>Protégé 2.0</i> (<a href="https://protege.stanford.edu/">website</a>)and can be used with their software.
 Additional information about each filetype can be found <a href="https://protegewiki.stanford.edu/wiki/PrF_UG_files_protege_files">here</a>.

 Compare each file with it's equivalent from the previous release.
 The beginning and end of each file should have the same formatting between them, although the content may differ.

 <h4>CreateReleaseTarball</h4>

-The file produced by this step, `reactome.tar.gz`, is an archive that acts as a snapshot of the <a href="https://github.com/reactome/Release">Release</a> repo and some aspects of the release server.
+The file produced by this step, `reactome.tar.gz`, is an archive that acts as a snapshot of the <a href="https://github.com/reactome/Release">Release</a> repo and some aspects of the <b>release server</b>.
 The <b>tar</b> file produced contains the following:

 - From the Release <b>repo</b>: